criscofats/workshops/exercises/ansible_config_as_code/2-pah/README.md

 ## Step 5

-Create a playbook `playbooks/hub_config.yml` add in the `repository` role name in the first task and the `user` role name in the last task.
+Create a playbook `playbooks/hub_config.yml` add in the `collection_remote` role name in the first task and the `user` role name in the last task.

 ```yaml
 ---